- Monoamine oxidase (MAO-A) – the “Warrior Gene”

 - Common myths about the Warrior Gene

 - Take-home message

-Much has been written about the so called “warrior gene” MAOA, also sometimes not as diplomatically referred to as the Psycho gene.
-We all carry this gene but certain mutations in these genes have been linked to an increased risk of violence, especially when there has been early life abuse [R].
-First made famous by the story of a Dutch family with a history of violence, a court in Italy made headlines when it commuted the sentence of a violent criminal after it was found that he carried the variant of MAOA associated with aggression [R].
+We all carry this gene but certain mutations have been linked to an increased risk of violence, especially when there has been abuse in early life which seems to act as the trigger that turns on the dormant predisposition to violence in some men.2 First made famous by the story of a Dutch family with a history of violence, a court in Italy made headlines when it commuted the sentence of a violent criminal after it was found that he carried the variant of MAOA associated with aggression.3

 The MAOA gene codes for an enzyme named Monoamine oxidase.
 Monoamine oxidase breaks down neurotransmitters such as noradrenaline, adrenaline, serotonin and dopamine, and as such, plays an important role in regulating mood.
 Located on the X chromosome women can be heterozygous or homozygous for MAOA (as women have two X chromosomes), whereas men only carry one copy (as they have one X and one Y sex chromosome) and are therefore hemizygous.